ev3rywh3re/vagrant-swamp/README.md

-# Simple WordPress Vagrant
+# Simple WordPress Multisite Vagrant

 This is a relatively simple configuration package that will use vagrant, virtualbox, and puppet to create and configura a webserver running WordPress on your computer.
+This based on the WordPress Simple Vagrant project found at (https://github.com/ev3rywh3re/vagrant-wp-simple).
+This project introduces an additional hostname and database intented to be used as a WordPress multisite configured website currently able to use the WordPress multisite sub-directory configuration method.

 This project has a simple set of goals:

 * Setup a WordPress site at (http://www.wp.dev)
+* Setup a WordPress site at (http://dev.wp.dev) - intended for WordPress multisite.
 * Setup a phpMyAdmin site at (http://db.wp.dev)
 * Allow access to WordPress files at [this-directory]/sites/www/
 * Allow access to phpMyAdmin files at [this-directory]/sites/db/